Aging & Health A to Z

 Following good sleep hygiene may be beneficial for older adults with restless legs syndrome.
 Other approaches that have proved effective include:

-Once your evaluation is complete and plans for non-drug therapies are in place, your doctor will address your sleep problem by attempting to eliminate other risk factors using medical approaches.
-These include
+Once your evaluation is complete and plans for non-drug therapies are in place, your healthcare provider will address your sleep problem by attempting to eliminate other risk factors using medical approaches.
+These include:

-- Treatments for painful conditions (e.g., pain medications, physiotherapy)
+- Treatments for painful conditions (such as pain medications and physiotherapy).

-- Medication adjustments if side effects include insomnia or other sleep problems (antidepressants, dementia medications, beta blockers, other cardiovascular medications are common culprits)
+- Adjusting medication if their side effects include insomnia or other sleep problems.
+Antidepressants, dementia medications, beta blockers, and other cardiovascular medications are common causes.

-- Treatment of depression or anxiety if present (drugs and counseling)
+- Treatment of depression or anxiety (such as drugs and counseling).

 Drug Treatments for Sleep Problems